Meltwater transport and mixing layer growth near the ice--ocean interface: Numerical set-up

 with

-The density ratio $R_\rho$ characterises the far-field salinity by balancing its stabilising effect to the destabilising thermal jump; the parameter $\gamma_1$ represents a freezing coefficient coupling temperature and salt at the meting interface; the Stefan number $St$ characterises the relative importance of specific and latent heat, based on the initial temperature jump at the interface.
+\so The density ratio $R_\rho$ quantifies the balance between the stabilising effect of the far-field salinity and the destabilising temperature difference. \os The parameter $\gamma_1$ represents a freezing coefficient coupling temperature and salt at the meting interface; the Stefan number $St$ characterises the relative importance of specific and latent heat, based on the initial temperature jump at the interface.
 These boundary conditions are approximations that hold true only when the melting rate is slow.
 Essentially, they substitute the mass flux resulting from the phase change with a diffusive flux, introducing a Lewis dependence in Eq.~\eqref{eq:bc}.
 This approach serves as an alternative to directly solving the Stefan problem, which, strictly speaking, requires explicit treatment of a moving interface---see, \emph{e.g.}, \citep{huppert1990fluid, wettlaufer2001stefan}.
 While phase-field methods can be employed to this end, they prove computationally expensive for small melting rates, which produce a large time-scale separation between the dynamics of phase change and that of the fluid \citep{favier2019rayleigh, gastine2025rotating}.

 Our numerical setup employs direct numerical simulations using the finite-volume code Oceananigans \citep{ramadhan2020oceananigans}.
-The computational domain is discretised on a grid of $8192^2$ collocation points, uniform in the horizontal direction and refined vertically near the top interface.
-Since Oceananigans operates with dimensional variables, all governing parameters are prescribed in physical units, for consistency with realistic seawater properties~\citep{couston2024turbulent, allende2024impact}.
-They are summarised in Table~\ref{tab:therm_param}.
-The free-fall velocity and time units are $U_0 \approx 0.098 \, m/s$ and $t_0 \approx 64 s \, $, respectively.
+The computational domain is discretised on a grid of $8192^2$ collocation points, uniform in the horizontal direction and refined vertically near the top interface. \si For this resolution, the spectra of the scalar fields exhibits a clear decay at high wavenumbers (not shown), indicating that the smallest dynamically active scales are adequately resolved by the numerical grid. \is Since Oceananigans operates with dimensional variables, all governing parameters are prescribed in physical units, for consistency with realistic seawater properties~\citep{couston2024turbulent, allende2024impact}.
+They are summarised in Table~\ref{tab:therm_param}, and prescribe the free-fall velocity and time units as $U_0 \approx 0.098 \, m/s$ and $t_0 \approx 64 s \, $, respectively.